j-chao/devops_workshops/README.md

 (You can request for VirtualBox on the [AppStore](http://appstore.uhc.com/AppInfo/AppVersionId/18189?BackToList=/AppList/AppList))
 - [Vagrant](https://www.vagrantup.com/docs/installation/) installed on your local machine.
 (Also available on the [AppStore](http://appstore.uhc.com/AppInfo/AppVersionId/15331?BackToList=/AppList/AppList))
+- Local Admin Access - see instructions below for how to request for, and enable local admin access for Mac machines.

 If you are on a Mac, you can use [homebrew](https://brew.sh/) to install the pre-reqs:
 ```bash